2000 ASA Pesada Antonov An-24 crash

-The crash was the third deadliest plane crash in Angola, the second deadliest plane crash involving an Antonov An-24 and the second plane crash to occur in the country in just less than 3 weeks.
-On 31 October, another Antonov An-24 carrying 49 people operated by ACA-Ancargo Air crashed on the northern part of the country, killing all 49 people on board with UNITA rebels claimed to have shot down the plane.
+The crash was the third deadliest plane crash in Angola, the second deadliest plane crash involving an Antonov An-24, and the second plane crash to occur in the country in just less than 3 weeks.
+On 31 October, another Antonov An-24 carrying 49 people operated by ACA-Ancargo Air crashed in the northern part of the country, killing all 49 people on board with UNITA rebels claiming to have shot down the plane.

 Flight

 The aircraft took off from Luanda's Quatro de Fevereiro Airport to Namibe Airport, around 420 miles south from the capital.
 The aircraft was planning to pick up a Portuguese soccer team for a tour in the country.
 Shortly after takeoff, the aircraft then banked to the left and crashed onto a field in Golfe II district of Luanda.
 The aircraft exploded on impact.
-Search and rescue team didn't find any survivors on the crash site.
+Search and rescue team did not find any survivors on the crash site.
 All 57 passengers and crews on board were killed.
 Authorities evacuated 40 badly burned bodies from the crash site, including women and children.